GARLIC: GAussian Representation LearnIng for spaCe partitioning: Experiments

-\textbf{Results and Analysis.} We present performance curves across datasets, reporting Recall10@10 and Recall@1 as a function of the number of retrieved candidates.
-As shown in Fig.~\ref{fig:all-plots}, our method consistently outperforms state-of-the-art baselines across both metrics.
-Notably, it exhibits a significant advantage in the low-probe regime: for example, on \texttt{SIFT1M}, our method achieves Recall@1 of \(\sim69\%\) using \(\sim3400\) candidates, compared to 61\% for Faiss-IVF and 55\% for Faiss-IVFPQFS using similar candidate counts.
-This efficiency gap is most evident below the 80\% recall threshold, where traditional methods struggle to match the accuracy without a sharp rise in probe cost.
-Fig.~\ref{fig:all-plots}(a) highlights the efficiency trade-off between training time and retrieval quality, measured via Recall@1-per-probe.
-All our variants lie in the top-left region of the plot, offering options ranging from ultra-fast lightweight models (e.g., Ours 1\%) to more accurate, higher-capacity variants (e.g., Ours 10\%).
-In contrast, competing methods tend to occupy lower-efficiency or higher-cost zones, demonstrating a less favorable balance between indexing overhead and retrieval quality.
+\textbf{Results and Analysis.} We present performance curves across datasets, reporting Recall@1 as a function of the number of retrieved candidates.
+As shown in Figure~\ref{fig:all-plots}, our method performrs efficiently with respect to other baselines.
+GARLIC generally achieves preferable recall–efficiency trade-offs than traditional space partitioning methods, including inverted-file indices (Faiss-IVF, IVFPQFS), hashing approaches (HP-LSH, CP-LSH, Neural-LSH), and tree-based methods (PCA-Tree, BIRCH).
+Figure~\ref{fig:all-plots}(a) evaluates efficiency through Recall@1-per-probe versus build time.
+All GARLIC variants occupy the upper-left region, indicating favorable trade-offs: lightweight models trained with $1\%$ of the data already surpass strong baselines, while larger-capacity variants (e.g., $10\%$ training) further improve recall without excessive cost.
+In contrast, competing methods cluster in lower-efficiency or higher-cost regions, reflecting less balanced trade-offs between indexing overhead and search quality.

-Furthermore, for classification tasks on \texttt{MNIST} and \texttt{Fashion-MNIST}, our approach demonstrates superior classification accuracy compared to the other benchmarks, shown in~Tab.\ref{tab:wrapmajvote}.
-This enhancement is consistent with theoretical expectations, as our methodology learns the inherent probabilistic structure of the training data rather than depending on predetermined heuristics, static partitioning, or hash-based approximations.
-By dynamically adapting to the statistical properties of the data distribution, our method identifies more semantically coherent neighbors.
-Our results suggest that GARLIC acts as a local manifold modeler, not just an indexing method offering smoother, distribution-aware retrieval and classification.